hqnna/mocha/docs/specification.md

 ## Identifiers

 Unlike JSON or YAML, identifiers can not contain spaces, it is recommended to use underscores instead.
-Idenfiers can not be surrounded by any form of quotes, they are raw strings that do not allow spaces.
+Identifiers can not be surrounded by any form of quotes, they are raw strings that do not allow spaces.

 ```
 this_is_valid